alastairpatrick/qos/README.md

 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
 Next, having the higher priority, task B preempts task A.
 The fastest way to allow task A to run wopuld be to let task C continue.
-So task B should not have preempted task C;
+So task B should _not_ preempt task C;
 that is a priority inversion.
 Task C should continue to run until it releases the mutex for task A.

-To prevent this from happening a mutex can be configured with a priority ceiling.
+To prevent above happening a mutex can be configured with a priority ceiling.
 When a task acquires a mutex, the task's priority is replaced with the mutex's priority ceiling, but only if this results in an increase in priority.

 To use this to fix the opening example, the mutex's priority ceiling can be set to that of task B or higher.
 Then when